Granatina/Template10-wiki/Docs-|-Bootstrapper.md

-Bootstapper (Library/Common/Bootstrapper.cs) is responsible for the core capabilities of Template 10.
+Bootstrapper (Library/Common/Bootstrapper.cs) is responsible for the core capabilities of Template 10.
 It derives from Application, and is implemented in your app in the App.xaml/App.xaml.cs files.

 It's responsibilities include: